Going Home (1971 film)

-Going Home is a 1971 drama film directed by Herbert B. Leonard and starring Robert Mitchum, Brenda Vaccaro and Jan-Michael Vincent, who was nominated for a Golden Globe award for best supporting actor.
+Going Home is a 1971 American drama film directed by Herbert B. Leonard and starring Robert Mitchum, Brenda Vaccaro and Jan-Michael Vincent, who was nominated for a Golden Globe award for best supporting actor.

 Plot

-Harry Graham (Mitchum) is a lonely and beaten-down man who has recently been released from prison after serving time for murdering his wife 13 years earlier.
-His son, Jimmy (Vincent), who witnessed the slaying as a child, is still haunted by the crime and wants to confront his father about it.
-Jimmy tracks Harry to a run-down seashore community and finds him living in a trailer park with his girlfriend Jenny (Vaccaro).
+Harry Graham is a lonely and beaten-down man who has recently been released from prison after serving time for murdering his wife 13 years earlier.
+His son, Jimmy, who witnessed the slaying as a child, is still haunted by the crime and wants to confront his father about it.
+Jimmy tracks Harry to a run-down seashore community and finds him living in a trailer park with his girlfriend Jenny.
 It's clear that Jimmy himself is dealing with serious psychological problems, and the father-son reunion leads to sometimes grim complications.